-Candidacy for the Doctor of Ministry degree is declared when the student has completed the 15 hours of foundational courses, has completed the 12 hours of electives, has maintained at least a 3.0 grade point average, and has the approval of the Supervisory Committee for candidacy.
-Candidacy admits the student to begin the 9 hours of supervised field experience in the project in ministry and in the writing of the project report.
+Candidacy for the D.Min. degree is declared when the student has completed the 15 hours of foundational courses, has completed the 12 hours of electives, has maintained at least a 3.0 grade point average, and has the approval of the Supervisory Committee for candidacy.
+Candidacy admits the student to begin the 9 hours of supervised field experience in the Project in Ministry and in the writing of the Project Report.

-The Doctor of Ministry program requires a minimum of three years.
+The D.Min. program requires a minimum of three years.
 The student must maintain continuous enrollment.
 Fees for the program are for three years.
 Extensions beyond the three years require the consent of the Director and the Chair of the Supervisory Committee.
 An extension may be granted with additional fees.
 In no case shall there be extensions extending the program beyond six years from the date of admission.
 (Exceptions are made for missionaries under appointment with the Southern Baptist International Mission Board.)